kamisama100/chat-app/README.md

 You can then accept the friend request sent to the second account.
 After that, you can now start chatting.

 When you start to chat.
 A sign for a new message will show a blue dot beside the name you are chatting with.
+You can also remove a friend using a button that is also located on the same location as the "add a friend button.